AMALJITHSREGHUNATH/PavithramProject/README.md

 # PavithramProject

-Please clone the repository to view  the webpage design.
+Please clone the complete repository to view  the webpage design.

+The page is availiable with AMal New.html